 Other Technical Skills

-I am well versed with template-based sites.
-Whether .shtml or .php, I have used SSI almost exclusively for the past eight years.
-I have used a number of CMS's aimed at personal users (such as Joomla, Mambo, and Expression Engine) and have used PHP Magic to create bug-tracking databases and user-editable sites running PHP and MySQL.
-I've also done basic video editing and have had my share of fun with Flash.
+I have used a number of CMS's aimed at personal users and have used PHP to create bug-tracking databases and user-editable sites running PHP and MySQL.
+I've also edited video and sound at a basic level.

-As you can see from my resume, my Bachelor's degree is in Economics and I returned to school in 1994 to study web design.
-My loves include reading, science, and dance so I do get around quite a bit.
+As you can see from my resume, my Bachelor's degree is in Economics and I returned to school to study web design.
+My loves include reading, clean design, science, language, and dance.